 DECLARE TYPE [cursor_variable_name] IS REF CURSOR [RETURN (return_type)];

 Syntax can be modified and used depending on what type of Ref Cursors you want to use in your application.
 Having said that let’s see the types of Ref Cursors available in Oracle Database.

 How many types of PL/SQL ref cursors do we have?

 There are two types of Ref Cursors in PL/SQL.
 These are:

 What is Strong Ref Cursor in Oracle Database?

-Any Ref Cursor which has fixed return type is called a Strong Ref Cursor.
+Any Ref Cursor which has a fixed return type is called a Strong Ref Cursor.

-Such ref cursors can only be used with those SELECT statements that return the result whose datatype matches with the one that we have fixed during the strong cursor’s declaration.
+Moreover such ref cursors can only be used with some SELECT statements.
+In addition, the result of SELECT statement’s datatype should match with the one that was fixed during the strong cursor’s declaration.